 Your insecurity is your self-built inferno.
 It is like a yeast infection – easy to catch but hard to get rid of.

-Analyse the reasons why are you being insecure.
-Insecurity is more about your esteem of yourself rather than of your partner.
+Analyze the reasons why are you being insecure.
+Insecurity is more about your self-esteem rather than your partner.
 Before you try and make your relationship perfect, work on yourself.
 Practice self-care.
 Pamper yourself.
-Or do things that keep you out of your comfort zone.
+Or do things that keep you out of your comfort zone and help you overcome your insecurities.
 Boost your self-esteem.
 Next time you feel like shirking away from a social gathering, try and go there instead.
 Take baby steps.

 2. Let go of the past

 Does your insecurity in the relationship stem from the fact that you had a compulsive cheater as your partner in the past?
 In that case, your insecurity has a legit reason.
 But equating your current partner with your ex and not being able to see your partner as a genuinely good person is living in the past.
 Not letting go of your past is not good for your present relationship, for you, or for your partner.
 Work on it.
 Therapy might help you heal if your past relationships have left you insecure about love and relationships.

 Related Reading: I Feel My Insecurity Could Ruin My Relationship with My Boyfriend

 Next time you pass by a couple’s cooking class or a dance class for two, lean in and say NO. It is very crucial to have and pursue interests that do not involve your partner.
 It is not a personal slight to your partner but more of a lesson to teach yourself to have a life of your own.
 Your partner is not the sun and you are not the lonely planet of the solar system.
 Your whole life cannot and should not revolve around him or her.
 It’s going to be difficult but keep at it and you will get better.
 This will help you in getting over your insecurity.